marifante/iot-python-assignment/HACKING.md

 3) Application layout.

-So, the application needs to do 2 things:
+So, the application needs to do 3 things:
 * Read data from modbus
+* Format the data in a nice format.
+I'll assume the scenario in which we prioritize the bandwidth and traffic, so I'll discard json or other text-based formats.
+I want to use a simple binary protocol which I already worked before, for that reason I used protobuf.
 * Send data to a cloud server

 This seems to be the case for a concurrent/parallel programming thing.